-- They have consistent nap and core lengths everyday.
+- They have consistent nap and core durations everyday.

-- One should follow sleep times of these schedules strictly everyday for optimal sleep quality.
+- Beginners should follow sleep times of these schedules strictly everyday for optimal sleep quality.

 - Adaptation on these schedules go through 4 stages like other reducing schedules; however, adaptation difficulty is much milder due to a high total sleep time.

-- Note that these schedules are based on the total sleep time in individual monophasic sleep.¬†If your personal total sleep is higher than the numbers of the schedules above, then these biphasic schedules should add more sleep.
+- Note that these schedules are based on the total sleep time in individual monophasic sleep duration.
+If your personal total sleep is higher than the numbers of the schedules above, then these biphasic schedules should add more sleep.